opensoars/dir-cleaner/README.md

   // Which will have the temp_cleaner_instance_config object its
   // properties bound to it (temp_cleaner_instance_config)
-// The returned result is a dir-cleaner instance, which holds all our
+// The returned result is a dir-cleaner instance, which holds all the
-// methods, we bind this to the cleanTemp variable ).clean;
+// dir-cleaner methods, the clean method will get bound to the
+// cleanTemp variable
+).clean;
 ```